Seelengrab/Seelengrab.github.io/articles/Running Julia baremetal on an Arduino/index.md

 ### Configuring LLVM

 The default julia install does not come with the AVR backend of LLVM enabled, so we have to build both LLVM and julia ourselves.
 Be sure to do this on one of the `1.8` betas, like `v1.8.0-beta3`.
-More recent commits currently break CPUCompiler.jl with this, which should be fixed in the future as well.
+More recent commits currently break GPUCompiler.jl with this, which should be fixed in the future as well.

 Julia luckily already supports building its dependencies, so we just have to make a few changes to two `Makefile`s, enabling the backend